donejs/donejs/docs/features.md

 1. First, what types of tools do you want?

-Server side rendering?
+Server-side rendering?
 What is a virtual DOM?
 Do I need one?
 MVVM or Flux?
 Should I set up testing infrastructure?
 Documentation?

 2. Second, choose all your pieces.